The Guide to Sales Enablement

 Selling today is challenging.
 It’s an on-demand, 24/7, obstacle-ridden environment.
 And your trusted salesforce must keep pace.
 But sales enablement can provide you with the foundational support needed to bridge the great sales-marketing divide and help your salesforce move your business forward.
 Just make sure to take into consideration the whys, hows, and whats of sales enablement and you’ll be all set.

 If you’re starting to look for technology to support your sales enablement efforts, we can help.
-Our DAM platform, Acquia DAM (Widen), helps customers around the world like Heaven Hill Brands and Canon Medical use their content as part of their sales enablement strategy.
+Our DAM platform, Acquia DAM (Widen), helps customers around the world like Heaven Hill Brands and McCormick use their content as part of their sales enablement strategy.
 To see how, request, watch, or click through a demo today.

 Note: This article was originally published on Widen.com.